michaelkolesidis/michaelkolesidis.com/README.md

 This is my portfolio website / playground.

-It is a love letter to the internet of the old, the era of the naïve (web) art, the era of the romantic amateur, the era of Geocities.
-I first experienced the magical world of the world wide web in the 90's and I hope I managed to capture a glimpse of that time.
-I was also influenced by print publication design and by 90's MTV on-screen graphics.
+It is yet another love letter to the Internet of the old<, the era of naïve (web) art, the era of the romantic amateur, the era of Geocities.
+I first encountered the magical world of the world wide web in the 90's and I hope I have captured a glimpse of that time.
+My design is also influenced by print publication layouts and the bold graphics of 90s MTV.

 I call this style **frivobrutalism**, placing emphasis on the blend of the playful frivolity of the design/experience with the brutalist aesthetic.